Postage stamps and postal history of Palestine: British E.E.F. stamps and service (1917–1920)

 In November 1917, the British Egyptian Expeditionary Force occupied Palestine.Hoexter, 1970, p.
-4 Initially, the Egyptian Expeditionary Force (and the Indian Expeditionary Force) had given civilians basic postal services for free, with additional services paid in British or Indian stamps.
+4 Initially, the Egyptian Expeditionary Force (and the Indian Expeditionary Force) had given civilians basic postal services free of charge, with additional services paid in British or Indian stamps.
 Free mail was withdrawn with the printing of appropriate stamps.Hoexter, 1970, pp. 4, 28 Two stamps inscribed E.E.F.
 (1 Piastre, and 5 Millièmes) were issued in February 1918,Hoexter, 1970, pp. 5-7. the first definitives (11 values) were circulated from June 1918.Hoexter, 1970, p.
 25. These E.E.F. stamps were valid in Palestine, Cilicia, Syria, Lebanon, and Transjordan.
 Prior to the British Mandate in Palestine, Hebrew was not an official language, and so these stamps bore only Arabic inscriptions besides English.

 British Mandate (1920–1948)

 In 1920, Transjordan was separated and distinctive overprints for the two territories came into use.

-As Palestine came under the civil administration of the British Mandate of Palestine, falling into line with League of Nations rules, the High Commissioner sanctioned stamps (as pictured here) and coins bearing the three official languages of British Mandate Palestine: English, Arab, and Hebrew.
+As Palestine came under the civil administration of the British Mandate of Palestine, falling into line with League of Nations rules, the High Commissioner sanctioned stamps (as pictured here) and coins bearing the three official languages of British Mandate Palestine: English, Arabic, and Hebrew.

 Between 1920 and 1923 six such distinctive overprints were issued: four produced in Jerusalem, two in London.

 Local Jews and Arabs lobbied the British about the overprint (pictured):The Jewish members of the [Advisory] Council objected to the Hebrew transliteration of the word "Palestine", on the ground that the traditional name was "Eretz Yisrael", but the Arab members would not agree to this designation, which, in their view, had political significance.
 The High Commissioner therefore decided, as a compromise, that the Hebrew transliteration should be used, followed always by the two initial letters of "Eretz Yisrael", Aleph Yod, and this combination was always used on the coinage and stamps of Palestine and in all references in official documents.

 During the Mandate, postal services were provided by British authorities.
 The British Post service designed its first four stamps in 1923, upon the suggestion of the Sir Herbert Samuel (the High Commissioner), following a public invitation for designs.
 The first values in this series of definitive stamps were issued on June 1, 1927.
 The stamps pictured the Rachel's Tomb, the Tower of David, the Dome of the Rock, and a view of a mosque in Tiberias and the Sea of Galilee.
 According to Reid, the British Mandate "scenes carefully balanced sites of significance to Muslims, Jews, and Christians."